szepeviktor/szepeviktor/README.md

 ## Depth of care

-- Being in contact with server software authors
-- Being in close contact with authors of web application dependencies
 - Working together with/for service providers
 - Taking part in the relevant ecosystem
 - Reading standards and documentation
+- Being in close contact with authors of web application dependencies (packages)
+- Being in contact with server software authors

 ## Incident handling

+Incidents are rare and easy to resolve.

 1. Monitoring web applications
 2. Researching the root cause of incidents